deepchecks/monitoring/docs/source/getting-started/welcome.rst

 |

-Deechecks' continuous validation approach is based on testing the ML models and data throughout the different phases using the exact same checks, enabling a simple, elaborate and seamless experience for configuring and consuming the results.
+Deechecks' continuous validation approach is based on testing the ML models and data throughout their lifecycle using the exact same checks, enabling a simple, elaborate and seamless experience for configuring and consuming the results.
-Each phase has its relevant interfaces (e.g. visual outputs, output results to json, alert configuration, push notifications, RCA, etc.) for interacting with the test results.
+Each phase has its relevant interfaces (e.g. visual outputs, python/json output results, alert configuration, push notifications, RCA, etc.) for interacting with the test results.